Skip to content

 provider=google

-Next, construct your authorization URL with these parameters and redirect users to this URL when they try to log in.
+Next, construct your authorization URL with these parameters and redirect users to this URL when they attempt to log in.

 import { Scalekit } from '@scalekit-sdk/node';